NikiTesla/durak/Readme.md

 # Durak Online (offline) game

 Card game for players that want to play it in local network (a lot of stuff to realise left)

+## Already realised features:
+- Registering in game
+- Cards and deck
+- Distribution of cards